 Support may include someone looking after a child aged 0-10, either for just a few days or up to a few weeks.

-Alternatively, or in addition to a child’s stay, moral support and/or practical help for parents and carers may be provided, either regarding their own issues or the challenges of parenting.
+Moral support and/or practical help for parents and carers may be provided, either regarding their own issues or the challenges of parenting.

 Grandparents, other family members or friends already caring for a child can also be in need of support.
 Safe Families provides opportunities for them to receive respite, resources and relationships within the network of volunteers in order to strengthen them as they provide a stable environment for a child.